Knowledge-enhanced Agents for Interactive Text Games: Framework for Knowledge Injection in Text-based Game Agents

 where $\mathrm{L_T}$, $\mathrm{L_O}$, and $\mathrm{L_E}$ are template loss, object loss, and entropy loss respectively. $a$ $\in$ Valid($s_t$) is a valid action, $\tau$ $\in$ Valid$_\tau$($s_t$) is valid template, $o$ $\in$ Valid($o_t$) is a valid object, and $s$ is a state.

-\para{Knowledge Injection.} Similar to DRRN, we also experiment with different knowledge injection strategies for KG-A2C to enhance its performance, by incorporating a memory of correct actions and affordance knowledge.
-In particular, we devise the following variations: \para{\textbf{\texttt{1. baseline$_{GT}$}}} or \textbf{\texttt{GT}:} While the baseline KG-A2C uses all valid actions as targets in its auxiliary loss computation, we found it to be a sub-optimal design decision.
-Thus, we utilize a single golden action sequence provided by the environment as the target, even though there may exist multiple possible golden sequences. \para{\textbf{\texttt{2.
-GT$_{mca}$:}}} On top of the \textbf{\texttt{GT}} model, we incorporate all previously correct actions by using a separate GRU encoding layer and concatenate the output vector along with other output representations. \para{\textbf{\texttt{3.
-GT$_{aff}$:}}} The KG component in the KG-A2C model provides us with a convenient way to add more knowledge.
-In particular, we directly add the affordance knowledge into the KG as additional triples on top of the \texttt{baseline$_{GT}$} model.
+\textbf{Knowledge Injection.} As \textbf{\textbf{\texttt{baseline}}}, we use a modified version of KG-A2C, where we utilize a single golden action sequence provided by the environment as the target, even though there may exist multiple possible golden sequences.
+We found this target to perform better than the original target of predicting a valid action.
+We devise the following knowledge-injection strategies to incorporate memory of correct actions and affordance knowledge for KG-A2C: \textbf{\textbf{\texttt{1. mca:}}} On top of the baseline, we incorporate all previously correct actions by using a separate GRU encoding layer and concatenate the output vector along with other output representations. \textbf{\textbf{\texttt{2. aff:}}} The KG component in the KG-A2C model provides us with a convenient way to add more knowledge.
+In particular, we directly add the affordance knowledge into the KG as additional triples on top of the \texttt{baseline} model.
 For example, given the existing relation in the KG \textit{(living room, hasA, apple)} we can add the affordance relation: \textit{(apple, usedFor, eating)}.
 In this way, the KG encoding network can produce a more meaningful representation of the game state and potentially guide the model to produce better actions.
-In our experiments below, we compare this approach to adding affordance knowledge using a separate GRU encoding layer, similar to the DRRN case. \para{\textbf{\texttt{4.
-GT$_{aff}$} $\oplus$ \texttt{GT$_{mca}$}:}} For this variation, we incorporate both affordances in the KG and the memory of all previous correction actions with a separate GRU encoding layer. \para{\textbf{\texttt{5.
-GT$_{noGAT}$:}}} The KG-A2C baseline model includes a Graph Attention Network (GAT) component, which we ablate in this variant to understand its contribution.
-The rest of the KG-A2C architecture remains the same.
+In our experiments, we compare this approach to adding affordance knowledge using a separate GRU encoding layer, similar to the DRRN case. \texttt{\textbf{3.aff} $\oplus$ \textbf{mca:}} We include both affordances in the KG and the memory of all previous correction actions with a separate GRU encoding layer.